-Take a look around Blackpool South Shore – we’re going from Central Pier, heading south past Waterloo Headland and towards South Pier.
+Take a look around the area known as Blackpool South Shore.
+In this page we’re going from the south side of Central Pier, heading south past Waterloo Headland, towards South Pier.
 Then past the Sandcastle and Pleasure Beach, beyond to Squires Gate.

 Carry on heading southwards along the promenade and the shops and attractions of the Golden Mile peter out to be replaced with seafront hotels and guest houses.
 There’s plenty of places to stay – all really accessible with great sea views!
 When you get to South Pier the razzmatazz starts again!

-Between the tram tracks and the open pedestrian spaces of the promenade, a grassy strip weaves its way along the seafront.
-It breaks the promenade up, changes the view and provides places to sit and enjoy good weather.
+Between the tram tracks and the open pedestrian spaces of the promenade, there’s a grassy strip.
+It weaves its way along the seafront like a green wave.
+It breaks the promenade up, changes the view and it’s somewhere to sit and enjoy good weather.

 A little further south past Central Pier you come to Manchester Square.
-It’s not really a ‘square’ at all, rather it’s the forked junction where Lytham Road veers inland from the promenade.
-It’s where you’ll find the pub of the same name.
+Only it’s not really a ‘square’ at all!
+Rather it’s the forked junction where Lytham Road veers inland from the promenade.
+Famously, it’s home to the pub of the same name.

-On Lytham Road, just past the Manchester, you’ll notice that the tram tracks veer left, to the old tram sheds at Rigby Road.
-This is where the Blackpool Heritage Trams are kept at Rigby Road.
+You’ll notice that the tram tracks also veer left at this junction, to the old tram sheds at Rigby Road.
+The Blackpool Heritage Trams are still kept at Rigby Road.
 Keep an eye out for their distinctive shapes because it’s where their journeys begin from.

 The modern, burgundy trams are operated by Blackpool Transport.
 They’re kept at the new tram shed at Squires Gate, at the far southern end of the seafront.

 What lies underground at Blackpool South Shore?

-At Manchester Square you’ll also pass a small building against the seawall.
+At Manchester Square you’ll also notice a small building against the seawall.
 Have you wondered what it is?
-Half a dozen slightly curved pipes sticking out of the ground next to it.
-This is a United Utilities pumping station.
+Half a dozen slightly curved pipes stick out of the ground next to it.
+It’s actually a United Utilities pumping station.

-Extensive improvement works have also been carried out at the pumping station in recent years, finished off by landscaping works and improvements to the buildings themselves.
-The new building is clad in subtle green granite-effect tiles, and the surrounding headland areas lawned with grass which goes around the back of the buildings.
+A lot of work has been carried out in recent years at the pumping station.
+Not just to the mechanics but also the buildings and surrounding landscaping.
+The new building is clad in subtle green granite-effect tiles.
+The headland area is now lawned with grass which goes around the back of the buildings.

 Did you know?
 There’s a huge mains sewer directly underneath here.
 It runs along the entire Blackpool seafront.
-Deep underground, it carries all the sewage and rainwater from the Fylde Coast to a state of the art sewage treatment facility at Fleetwood.
+Deep underground, it carries all the sewage and waste water from the Fylde Coast to a state-of-the-art treatment facility at Fleetwood.

-Waterloo Headland is a huge, curved area of land which was created during the sea wall construction works.
-It’s opposite Waterloo Road and Blackpool South Shore shopping area.
+Waterloo Headland – which is opposite Waterloo Road and Blackpool South Shore shopping area.

 South Shore Shopping Area